 Q2: What type of training has the most beneficial impact on business performance?

 For both you will likely need data elements that include employee name, department, location, performance rating and completed training.
-You may also want to examine the position obtained and organizational tenure or even base and bonus compensation history as an indicator of prior success.
+You may also want to examine the position attained and organizational tenure or even base and incentive compensation history as an indicator of prior success.
 Answers to training questions may depend on data sitting in finance or sales systems.
 Can you see how quickly the list of data elements can grow and how important it is to clearly define the enquiry in order to generate the most valuable response?
 Performance rating information may be in an ERS or HRIS database which is not integrated with the software used to capture training records.
 Compensation data will be sourced from perhaps payroll, ERS or HRIS.
 The more the number of sources to be accessed the more important the need to plan the gathering and expected accuracy of data to manage the scheduling of reporting your results.
 Considerations are compounded if elements come from systems outside of your control in other departments or even under the control of an external vendor.
 Planning data extraction with your IT team is strongly recommended when timelines are tight and data is coming from multiple sources.

 Data governance considerations are important at this point too.
 Who can vouch for its quality and accuracy?
 This may be several people if more than one database is being accessed.
 This may determine whether your analytics are directional and require further validation or definitive and can be totally relied upon.